-2021 is the year to rethink how you work – here’s how to go about it
+Now is the time to rethink how you work – here’s how to go about it

 Organisations have the opportunity to make lasting, beneficial changes to the way staff work.
-A health-check of your digital workspace is a good place to start.
+A health check of your digital workspace is an excellent place to start.

 By Jason Poyner, CEO, Deptive